jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 {{< s v="6" >}} Sometimes, sympathy may arise merely from seeing another person's emotions.
 Sometimes, the feelings seem to be transfused from one man to another, instantaneously and without knowing what excited them.
 For example, when grief and joy are strongly expressed in anyone, the other people are instantly affected with a similar emotion.

-7 However, this is not universal with every feeling.
+{{< s v="7" >}} However, this is not universal with every feeling.
 There are some feelings which excite no sympathy.
 We are disgusted at them even before we know what caused them.

 The angry man's fury is more likely to make us angry at him than at his enemies.
 We do not know his provocation so we cannot=
 - bring his case home to ourselves, and